30 Highest-Paying Criminal Justice Jobs and Salaries

 Criminal Justice Policy Advisor

-Criminal Justice Policy Advisors work with senior officials within the government in preventing domestic violence or human trafficking.
+Criminal Justice Policy Advisors work with senior officials within the government to prevent domestic violence or human trafficking.
 They provide assessment and counseling of employees regarding criminal justice policies on the federal, local, or state level.

 Criminal justice policy advisors assess old processes and develop new and improved programs to satisfy the needs of society.
-The majority of them have excellent verbal and non-verbal communication, providing solutions and recommendations through written proposals as well as the ability to see how the system works.
+The majority of them have excellent verbal and non-verbal communication skills, provide solutions and recommendations through written proposals, and have the ability to see how the system works.

 Criminal Justice Policy Advisor Salary: $65,006/year